 2 weeks ago in my article, I talked a lot about trauma, intending to define it so that it can be identified in the day-to-day.
 One of the things I mentioned was my opinion on how to be healthy.
 First, avoid as many forms of trauma as possible.
 Second, do things to increase your ability to adapt to trauma you cannot avoid.
 Since last week we defined what trauma is so you can recognize it and therefore avoid it this week we will talk about what I do to increase my ability to adapt to the trauma I cannot avoid.
-This is the second half of what could be called a guide “What does a chiropractor do to stay healthy?” the first half is this article.

 What constitutes the need for an adjustment?

 Before we dive into my routines I want to explain what happens that leads an individual to need an adjustment.
 Spoiler, it is not pain.
 An individual falls in need of an adjustment when the body fails to adapt to trauma, physical trauma emotional trauma, or toxic trauma.
-Today I’m going to talk about how to adapt better to the ever-present pressure of life.
-In some of the original chiropractic textbooks, it is called increasing your survival values.
+Today I'm going to talk about how to adapt better to the ever-present pressure of life.
+Here is the list of things that I TRY to do daily to help my body adapt better to life: 1.
+Get checked 2.
+Move 3.
+Eat healthy 4.
+Drink plenty of water 5.
+Strive for ample sleep 6.
+Practice good posture 7.
+Practice mindfulness

 Get checked, by your chiropractor.

 I get checked by my chiropractor 2-3 times a month to make sure that my nervous system is functioning properly.
 Getting checked and getting adjusted are two different things.
 Before I adjust every patient I check them for misalignment known as subluxation.
 If I find a subluxation then, and only then do I adjust the vertebra involved.
-If I do not find any subluxations I don’t adjust the patient, this is referred to as a check or getting checked.
-When you come into the office you will often hear me say “Let’s get you checked” instead of let’s get you adjusted because I don’t know if you need an adjustment until I check you.
-Make sure your nervous system is functioning properly by getting checked by your chiropractor.
+If I do not find any subluxations I don't adjust the patient, this is referred to as a check or getting checked.

 Move

-You might think that I am introducing an unnecessary amount of trauma to my body with all this kind of exercise.
-You’re right, to a certain extent.
-If I overdo it on my runs or in the gym I fall in need of an adjustment or worse I damage some tissue that will take time to heal.
+Right now I am trying to get two "workouts" in every day.
+The goal I am working towards is a morning run followed by a big stretching session and then an evening weight training session.
+I weight train 6 days a week because I can easily train one muscle group while letting another rest.
+A quick note on Hormesis: You might think that I am introducing an unnecessary amount of trauma to my body with all this kind of exercise.
+You're right, to a certain extent.
 I am also introducing a form of low-level stress that my body can react to positively.
 This is known as hormesis.
 Hormesis is originally a term used in toxicology used to describe substances that have a positive effect on a biological system in low doses but a negative effect on a system at high doses.
-The best example in my opinion is radiation from sunlight.
-At low doses, radiation from sunlight is used by the body to produce vitamin D. At high doses it has been related to skin cancer.
-The term hormesis has been adapted too in things like exercise, cryotherapy (cold therapy), and thermotherapy (heat therapy) in which at certain levels these types of stressors can be beneficial for the body and help it adapt to a future trauma.
-Check out this study for more information on hormesis and the positive effects of certain levels of stress on the body.
-Here is some research on hormesis and exercise.
+The best example is radiation from sunlight, at low doses, radiation from sunlight is used by the body to produce vitamin D. At high doses it has been related to skin cancer.

 Eat healthily